Butterroach/tercol/README.md

 print(tercol.rgb(255, 215, 0, 'Gold text using RGB'))
 print(tercol.hex('#ffd700', 'Gold text using HEX')) print(tercol.rainbowtext('Rainbow text!'))

-# it's that simple.
 ```

-maybe try running this too at the terminal
+maybe try running this too at your shell

 ```
 py -m tercol
 ```

-that's all

-this is not advanced

-I'm not gonna talk about how "AmAzInG" this library is

-it's literal garbage
+## **How do I contribute to this project?**

+- Actually, if you contribute to this project, you'll lose brain cells faster than the speed of light.